ksharindam/xfce4-pi-volume-plugin/README.md

-# xfce4-pi-volume-plugin
+# Xfce4 Pi Volume Plugin
-Xfce4 Panel volume changer plugin for Raspberry Pi
+Xfce4 Panel volume changer plugins for Raspberry Pi

-Although xfce4 has its own volume plugins, but those have these following problems.
-* Dependency on gstreamer0.10 but other programs use gstreamer1.0
-* Volume can not be increased much.
-* Another plugin depends on pulseaudio, but it causes several sound problem (such as, no sound in dosbox, audio player is paused automatically).

-To solve these problems, i have ported lxplug-volume plugin to xfce.
-It depends only on alsa.
+RPi OS have two volume plugins for lxpanel - lxplug-volume and lxplug-volumepulse
+The first one is used for ALSA and the second one is for PulseAudio server.
+Both plugins are very intuitive and allows to switch to HDMI or 3.5mm jack or any bluetooth device.

+But those plugins are not available for XFCE4 panel.
+So I have ported those plugins for Xfce panel.

+Ported from :
+lxplug-volume         v0.21
+lxplug-volumepulse v0.1

-## Build
+### Build
 install these build dependencies...
-* libasound2-dev
 * xfce4-panel-dev
-* libgtk2.0-dev (automatically installed)
+* libgtk2.0-dev
+* libasound2-dev (for ALSA only)
+* libpulse-dev (for PulseAudio only)

 Unzip the source archive.
 Open terminal and change directory to xfce4-pi-volume-plugin-master directory.
-run this command...
+To build volumealsa, run ...
+`cd volumealsa`
+`make`
+Or build volumepulse by running...
+`cd volumepulse`
 `make`

 ### Install and Uninstall
 To install run...